 California is becoming more lenient in their rules against possession of marijuana.
-When a person is caught with less than one ounce (28.5 grams), they are charged with an infraction.
-The penalty for this is only $100 and no jail time.
+An adult is allowed to possess up to one ounce (28.5 grams) of marijuana.
+Adults can also legally possess up to 8 grams of concentrated cannabis.
 Possession of more than one ounce carries a penalty of up to 6 months in jail, up to $500 in fines, or both.
 Possession by a person over 18 on school grounds is a misdemeanor, punished by up to 6 months in jail, $500 in fines, or both.
 Possession by a person under 18, of less than an ounce, on school grounds, is punishable by $250.
 A second offense carries an additional 10 days in juvenile hall.
 If a person has a valid medical marijuana card, they will not be charged at all, and the case will be dismissed.

 The abovementioned refers to simple possession only.
 This does not apply to sales, transportation, or cultivation.
-It also does not apply to concentrated cannabis.
 These are all accompanied by stricter penalties.